 Inspector Mo Aziz joined Bedfordshire Police in 2005.
 During his time with the force, he has been an officer on patrol, a Custody Sergeant and is now working to encourage more people from black, Asian and other ethnic backgrounds to think about a career with the force.

-Police Officer recruitment is now open, with applications due to close on 5 February 2017.
+Police Officer recruitment is now open.
 For more information, visit our website.